-- Useful links Relating To Non-Fault Accident Compensation
+- Useful Links Relating To Non Fault Accident Compensation

-This guide to claiming compensation for a non-fault car accident aims to answer questions such as, “what is a no-fault car accident?” and more.
+This guide to claiming compensation for a no-fault car accident aims to answer questions such as, “what is a no-fault car accident?” and more.

 In a collision that was not your responsibility, you, as the driver, is not to blame for the collision happening.
 It will be a third party, such as another driver, a pedestrian, or a cyclist.
 In these cases, there is a very simple and straight route to claiming the third party who is clearly at fault for causing the collision.

 Non fault Accident Compensation Claims – Your Questions Answered